Are life insurance benefits subject to capital gains tax (CGT)? Find out what you need to know.

 CGT and term life insurance

 Life insurance payments are typically taxed as a disposal of a capital gains tax asset.
 However, the government has put in place a few exemptions that would eliminate the persons need to pay taxes on payments from a term life insurance policy.
-The following two exemptions are in place for term life insurance policies:

 - The life insurance proceeds are distributed to the original beneficial owner of the policy at the time the policy was put in place.

 - If the person receiving the proceeds from the life insurance policy did not pay any fees or gave no consideration to the purchase of the life insurance cover.